edangx100/Recipe-Meal-Planner-A2A-MCP/README.md

 ### ✅4.
 A2A Communication Architecture

 **A2A Communication:**
-- **RemoteA2aAgent** - Orchestrator consumes Recipe Planner via A2A protocol (HTTP/JSON-RPC on port 8001)
+- **RemoteA2aAgent** - Recipe Planner runs as independent server, Orchestrator as client.
+Orchestrator consumes Recipe Planner via A2A protocol (HTTP/JSON-RPC on port 8001)
-- **Distributed Deployment** - Recipe Planner runs as independent server, Orchestrator as client
-- **Framework Agnostic** - Standard A2A protocol enables cross-framework, cross-language communication
-- **AgentTool for Code Savvy** - Orchestrator uses standard AgentTool to invoke Code Savvy Agent locally

 ### ✅5.
 Model Context Protocol (MCP)